We specialize in safely removing all types of asbestos containing materials (ACMs) from homes and businesses including:

 - The use of negative air machines (or air scrubbers) to create a negative air environment throughout the decontamination facility

-- Final Air Clearance and Visual inspection – this also needs to be conducted by a third party consultant (such as Total Safety)
+- Final air clearance and visual inspection – this also needs to be conducted by a third party consultant

 This final air clearance is the most important document of all – it shows that all of the asbestos containing materials outlined in the hazmat survey have been safely removed and the structure is safe for rehabilitation.
 You will need this document for the next phases of your project, for city officials and municipalities if you are seeking permits.

-Please Note: We cover a some of the main points, but not everything – please refer to WorkSafeBC for a complete, current, and accurate: procedures, guidelines, regulations.
+Please Note: We cover some of the main points here – please refer to WorkSafeBC for a complete and current: procedures, guidelines, regulations.

 End of Video Transcript